PoCInnovation/Workshops/software/08.Express/README.md

 ```

-> :bulb: Middlewares can also be used to set up a logger, manage permissions etc.
+> 💡 Middlewares can also be used to set up a logger, manage permissions etc.

 - Create a route `/private`.
 - You can see that in the second parameter we have the middleware